CMakePP/CMinx/tests/examples/sphinx/source/example_no_undocumented.rst

 .. function:: macro_say_hi(person)

-   .. warning:: This is a macro, and so does not introduce a new scope.
+   .. note:: This is a macro, and so does not introduce a new scope.

    This macro says hi.
    This documentation uses a differing format,